trywilco/wilco-docs/docs/building-your-quest/actions/store-user-property.md

       name: answer
       value: ${userMessageText}
 ```
-In this example we store the user response under the `answer` key, then later we can access this value using: `${user.properties.answer}`
+In this example, we store the user's response under the `answer`` key.
+Later, we can access this value using `${user.properties.answer}``.
-Those propse are shared between any of your quests, so for example you can ask user property in one quest and use it later in different quest.
+These properties are shared across all of your quests.
+For example, you can ask for a user property in one quest and use it later in a different quest.

 ## Relevant Triggers